 As a result of a \$300 million gift to the University of Arkansas in 2003, the Graduate School has a number of Distinguished Doctoral Fellowships (DDF) that may be awarded to the ENDY program on a competitive basis.
-These fellowships are the most prestigious fellowships offered at the University of Arkansas and are reserved for applicants of exceptional ability and promise for advanced research.
-Distinguished Doctoral Fellowships carry a stipend of \$22,000+\$13,187 base stipend provided by ENDY annually plus paid tuition.
+These fellowships are the most prestigious fellowships offered to graduate students at the University of Arkansas and are reserved for applicants of exceptional ability and promise for advanced research.
+Distinguished Doctoral Fellowships carry a stipend of \$22,000 in addition to the \$13,855 base stipend provided by ENDY annually plus paid tuition.
 These fellowships are awarded for up to four years to qualified candidates.
-To qualify for the Distinguished Doctoral Fellowship, students must have minimum scores on the Graduate Record Examination of 308 (combined verbal + quantitative), 4.5 (GRE Analytical Writing), and a cumulative graduate GPA of 3.8.
+To qualify for the Distinguished Doctoral Fellowship, students must have percentage scores indicative of your ability to complete doctoral work, 4.5 (GRE Analytical Writing), and a cumulative graduate GPA of 3.8.